 VOLUNTEER!

-3rd of July Committee
+3rd of July Celebration

 Anyone living in Laurel Park will tell you that one of their favorite traditions is watching the epic fireworks on the 3rd of July.
 You don’t even have to be on the beach to see ’em, though that’s half the fun.
 Kudos; Muchas Gracias to the Francis Family for our fond memories.

-100th Anniversary Committee
+100th Anniversary Celebration

 Property Committee *includes Beach Infrastructure and Lincoln Ave.